*A dialogue on the incompleteness of utilitarianism

 Davy: That’s well and good, but…

 Carlos: The point is this: utilitarianism is a flexible system.
 It can answer your objection in any number of ways.
-I’ve only touched on them briefly, but it’s important for you to acknowledge the power of utilitarianism to swallow up objections like yours.
+I’ve only touched on a few briefly, but it’s important for you to acknowledge the power of utilitarianism to swallow up objections like yours.
 Its flexibility is part of what makes such a workable system.
 If your hypothesis is going to claim victory in the end, it will first need to survive all the different weapons utilitarianism has at its disposal.
 It will need to run the gauntlet.

 Davy: Haha, could be!
-Well how about you tell me what utilitarianism means to you, then I’ll lay out my objection.
+Well how about you tell me what utilitarianism means to you, and I’ll lay out my objection.
 Then we’ll run it through the gauntlet and see if utilitarianism can find a way to answer the objection.
 If it can’t, that will point us to the next task: figuring out what makes parental love inherently good.

 Carlos: And if utilitarianism can handle your objection, I know what shirt to buy you for your birthday.